livekit/node-sdks/examples/webhooks-nextjs/README.md

-# Using Webhooks with an Next.JS app
+# Using Webhooks with a Next.JS app

 This example was generated using [create-next-app](https://nextjs.org/docs/api-reference/create-next-app).